Restaurant Zakuro, a discreet and authentic Japanese restaurant in Paris

 Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0470Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0470Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0470Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0470

 When you enter this astonishing restaurant, you can expect a convivial, table d'hôte atmosphere.
-Those who have made themselves at home in the kitchen can chat with the chef from time to time during the quieter moments, discovering his strong personality, great repartee and vibrant passion.
+Those who have made themselves at home in the kitchen can chat with the chef from time to time during the quieter moments, and discover his strong personality, great repartee and vibrant passion.
 The producers and their locations are displayed right under your nose, next to the menu, in a welcome move towards transparency.
-The partners are all French, some of them from the Île-de-France region.
+The partners are all French, some of them from the Paris region.

 Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0455Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0455Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0455Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0455

-The menu has been put together in such a way as to offer a tasting experience to suit your appetite, between gourmet sets and à la carte specialties.
+The menu has been put together in such a way as to offer a tasting experience to match our appetites, between gourmet sets and à la carte specialties.
 During our visit, we began our adventure with the spicy wakame, a crunchy seaweed salad that awakens our taste buds and appetite with its spicy sesame sauce.
-Rest assured, this appetizer won't be so spicy as to bring tears to your eyes; rather, it's all about enhancing and sublimating the flavors of the wakame.
+Rest assured, this starter won't be so spicy as to bring tears to your eyes; it's more a question of enhancing and sublimating the flavors of the wakame.

 Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0473Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0473Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0473Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0473

-As for the main courses, don't miss the suggestion of the day, Set Chicken Namban, a popular dish featuring extremely juicy fried chicken, dipped in a sweet and sour sauce and topped with a tartar sauce, served with rice.
+In terms of dishes, don't miss the suggestion of the day, Set Chicken Namban, a popular dish consisting of extremely juicy fried chicken, dipped in a sweet and sour sauce and topped with a tartar sauce, served with rice.
 A dish less frequently found in Paris than the famous chicken karaage, it's well worth a fork (or rather baguette!).

-If you're more of a seafaring type, don't miss the Set Katsuaobushidon, a flame-grilled tuna tartare with deliciously melting flesh, whose delicately smoky notes are enhanced by the bonito flakes that cover the dish, all resting on rice.
+If you're feeling more seafaring, don't miss the Set Katsuaobushidon, a flame-grilled tuna tartare with deliciously melt-in-your-mouth flesh, whose delicately smoky notes are enhanced by the bonito flakes that cover the dish, all resting on rice.
 This generous plate is both fresh and comforting.

 Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0465Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0465Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0465Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0465

-To accompany these dishes, the restaurant also offers a selection of sakés (no, not the strong saké that is sometimes the source of preconceived ideas, but the real saké, which is similar to wine) as well as shochus, spirits generally made from barley, rice and sweet potato that are usually drunk neat with ice cubes, sparkling water and hot water, or diluted in tea, for example.
+To accompany these dishes, the restaurant also offers a selection of sakés (no, not the strong saké that is sometimes the source of preconceived ideas, but the real saké, whose tasting is similar to that of wine) as well as shochus, spirits generally made from barley, rice and sweet potato that are usually drunk neat with ice cubes, sparkling water and hot water, or diluted in tea, for example.

 Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0481Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0481Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0481Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0481